tsathoqqua/limadocs/docs/source/Showcase.rst

 By defining the ``recover()`` function in your NPC, you can allow them to stop being stuck somewhere.
-The documentation for setting number of minutes before rescue and the recover function is described in the `module m_npcscript <module/modules-m_npcscript.html>`_.
+The documentation for setting number of minutes before rescue and the recover function is described in the :doc:`module m_npcscript <module/modules-m_npcscript>`.
 The NPC-script files are documented here as well.

-The `scripts <command/scripts.html>`_ command gives an overview of scripts currently running and what the NPCs are doing:
+The :doc:`scripts <command/scripts>` command gives an overview of scripts currently running and what the NPCs are doing:

 .. figure:: images/scripts_cmd.png
   :width: 700